-There are a lot of apps out there claiming to help rideshare drivers and today, senior RSG contributor Christian Perea covers the top driver apps of 2018 to make your job driving easier (and perhaps more profitable).
+There are a lot of apps out there claiming to help rideshare drivers and today, senior RSG contributor Christian Perea covers the top driver apps that will make your job driving easier (and perhaps more profitable).
 If you’re instead looking for a list of the best rideshare and delivery services to drive for, click here to see the top 5 gig economy and on demand jobs you can join (and possibly get a sign up bonus!).

 There are a lot of companies building apps to help drivers, but today we’re going to focus on the category of driver assistance apps.
 We’ve already covered mileage tracking apps extensively, but driver assistance apps are a new term we just coined and they are apps that make driving easier for drivers or allow drivers to earn more money.
-Most of them have a monthly or yearly fee, but there are some pretty unique ideas out there but at the end of the list I included my opinion on the best rideshare app out there.
+Most of them have a monthly or yearly fee, and there are some pretty unique ideas out there, but at the end of the list I included my opinion on the best rideshare apps out there.

 Rideshare Apps Make The Job Easier